juxor/afaq/markdown/secG1.md

 _"Native American Anarchism,"_ pp. 43-62, **The Raven**, vol. 10, no. 1, p.
 51]

-So should not be implied that the term socialist is restricted simply to those who oppose wage labour.
+So it should not be implied that the term socialist is restricted simply to those who oppose wage labour.
 It should be noted that for many socialists, wage labour is perfectly acceptable -- as long as the state is the boss.
-As Tucker noted, State Socialism's _"principle plank"_ is _"the confiscation of **all** capital by the State"_, so stopping _"the liberty of those non-aggressive individuals who are thus prevented from carrying on business for themselves or assuming relations between themselves as employer and employee if they prefer, and who are obliged to become employees of the State against their will."_
-[**Instead of a Book**, p.
+As Tucker noted, State Socialism's _"principle plank"_ is _"the confiscation of **all** capital by the State"_, so stopping _"the liberty of those non- aggressive individuals who are thus prevented from carrying on business for themselves or assuming relations between themselves as employer and employee if they prefer, and who are obliged to become employees of the State against their will."_ [**Instead of a Book**, p.
 378] Of course, such a position is not a very good form of socialism which is why anarchists have tended to call such schemes state-capitalism (an analysis which was confirmed once the Soviet Union was created, incidentally).
 If state bureaucrats own and control the means of production, it would not come as too great a surprise if they, like private bosses, did so to maximise their incomes and minimise that of their employees.

 Which explains why the vast majority of anarchists do not agree with Tucker's position.
 Individualist anarchists like Tucker considered it as a truism that